schemathesis/schemathesis/README.rst

 - Not a server error.
 Asserts that response's status code is less than 500;
 - Status code conformance.
 Asserts that response's status code is listed in the schema;
 - Content type conformance.
 Asserts that response's content type is listed in the schema;
+- Response schema conformance.
+Asserts that response's content conforms to the declared schema;

 You can provide your custom checks to the execute function, the check is a callable that accepts one argument of ``requests.Response`` type.